shivenpatel399/EntomologyID/README.md

 DM @shivpat._. on discord if you want me to turn on the bot.
 It will take about 1-2 minutes to turn it on.

+# Privacy and Security

+In the main.py code, our code will show about 5-7 lines.
+Due to the Security Protocol, I am not allowed to reveal the token used for the bot.
+However, I have attached a file of my code **WITHOUT** the token for public view.

 # Have Fun!